-- b.
-Himax relies on CMRT and updates of Conflict Free Smelter Program (CFSP) compliant smelter list when conducting this survey.
+- a.
+Himax's CQ communicates findings of the supply chain risk assessment to the top management. - b.
+Himax relies on CMRT and updates of Responsible Minerals Assurance Process (RMAP) compliant smelter list when conducting this survey.
 Our suppliers are expected to remove non-compliant smelters from Himax's supply chain.
 We will also escalate to our customers if the survey results may be against with Himax's CM policy or customer's CM expectation to seek advanced risk mitigation plan. - c.
-Himax grants its suppliers time to remove non-compliant smelters and keeps tracking their remediation plans. - d.
-As of 2016, Himax only had identified 43 affected suppliers, and had surveyed all its affected suppliers for its CM compliance effort.
+Himax grants its suppliers time to remove non-compliant smelters and keeps tracking their remediation plans.
+Himax may exercise the supplier review specific for CM to facilitate its supplier's CM management system if applicable and necessary. - d.
+As of 2017, Himax only had identified 38 affected suppliers, and had surveyed all its affected suppliers for its CM compliance effort.
 According to our CMRT survey result, none of the suppliers needs to provide remediation plan to remove non-complaint smelters.